PEP ### - Wheel Variants - extending platform awareness¶

 A JSON Schema is included in the Appendix of this PEP.
 TODO: Move to appendix

-A provider information dictionary must include the following key:
+A provider information dictionary can contain the following keys:

-• enable-if: str: An environment marker defining when the plugin should be used.
-If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties are deemed incompatible.
+enable-if: str: An environment marker defining when the plugin should be used.
+If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties will be deemed incompatible.
+If not provided, the plugin will be used in all environments. -

-• optional: bool: Whether the provider is optional, as a boolean value.
+optional: bool: Whether the provider is optional, as a boolean value.
+Defaults tofalse.
 If it is true, the provider is considered optional and should not be used unless the user opts in to it, effectively rendering the variants using its properties incompatible.
-If it is false or missing, the provider is considered required.
+If it is false or missing, the provider is considered obligatory. -

 The default-priorities dictionary controls the ordering of variants.